The Koala is a marsupial

 Adaptations for a life in the trees

 The Koala is well suited to its life in the trees.
-Unlike other arboreal marsupials such as the tree kangaroo, the Koala does not have an external tail, although vestiges of a tail are still present in the skeletal structure of the Koala which indicate that at some time in its evolutionary history an external tail was present.
+Unlike other arboreal marsupials such as the tree kangaroo, the Koala does not have an external tail.
+However vestiges of a tail are still present in the skeletal structure of the Koala, indicating that at some time in its evolutionary history an external tail was present.
 It shares this feature with the wombat.

 Despite having no tail, the Koala has an excellent sense of balance.
-Its body is lean and muscular and its comparatively long, strong limbs support its weight when climbing.
-The front and hind limbs are nearly equal in length and much of the Koala's climbing strength comes from the thigh muscle joining the shin much lower than in many other mammals.
+With a lean, muscular body, and comparatively long, strong limbs, the Koala can support its weight when climbing.
+The front and hind limbs are nearly equal in length and much of the Koala's climbing strength comes from the thigh muscle, which joins the shin much lower than in many other mammals.

-On the hind paw, there is no claw on the biggest digit, which is opposable to the others for gripping, and the second and third digits are fused together to form a double-clawed digit which is used for grooming purposes, such as for removing ticks.
+On the hind paw, there is no claw on the biggest digit, which is opposable to the others for gripping.
+The second and third digits are fused together to form a double-clawed digit which is used for grooming purposes, such as for removing ticks.